ingresso-group/slate/source/includes/_intro.md

 goes back to select and reserve additional seats or removes the reserved seats from their basket, the initial seats should be [released](#release).

-Failure to release the initial reservation will mean the customer is unable to reserve seats (even though they are actually available).
+<aside class="warning">Failure to release the initial reservation will mean the
+customer is unable to reserve seats (even though they are actually available), and needlessly reduces inventory for everyone including your other customers.
 Ingresso will automatically release any reserve after 15 minutes of inactivity, but you must release seats as soon as possible.
-Ingresso reserves the right to disable the API account of any partner that does not release tickets when they should be.
+Ingresso reserves the right to disable the API account of any partner that does not release tickets when they should.</aside>

-**Representative Test:** User makes a reservation for any ticket then clicks "back" or otherwise moves away from the reservation confirmation screen<br/>
+**Representative Test:** User makes a reservation for any ticket then clicks "back" and makes another selection, or removes items from their basket<br/>
-When the customer moves away from the reservation screen<br/>
+When the customer selects a second reservation or empties their basket<br/>
 Then your application should call the `release` resource of the Ingresso API.
 This must be done before any further call to `reserve`.<br/>
 Optionally it should also display a message to the customer indicating the seat reservation has been released.

-### Display friendly error messages during purchase
-When purchasing on the Internet, it can be very disconcerting for customers when errors occur.
-Make sure any errors are shown to the customer, with a message that their card has not been charged.

-**Representative Test:** User makes a reservation for any ticket type on event 7AB, and at purchase enters a postcode of `W5 4JJ`.<br/>
-When the customer enters a postcode of `W5 4JJ` in the address details of the purchase confirmation,<br/>
-Then the Ingresso API will generate a booking failure and return the result.
-The application should show the customer that an error occurred, the reservation was not successful and that their card has not been charged.

 ### Display different send methods including eTickets
-Various venues support different methods of sending tickets (including post, pickup from box office, or printable eTickets).
+Various venues support different methods of sending tickets (including post, collect from box office, or printable eTickets).
 Some of these may carry an additional fee.
 Where available, different send methods should be offered to the customer, and your application should support eTickets (either provided by Ingresso or your own format with a barcode retrieved from the Ingresso API).

 **Representative Test:** User confirms reservation of tickets for Toy Story -- The Opera (7AA)<br/>
 When the customer selects the Toy Story(7AA) event<br/>
 Then the available send methods of *Printable eTicket* and *Post worldwide* are shown.

-**Representative Test:** User selects user printable tickets and checks out<br/>
+**Representative Test:** User selects *Printable eTicket* and checks out<br/>
-When the customer has chosen the printable ticket (eTicket) option<br/>
+When the customer has purchased the tickets<br/>
 Then the ticket with the appropriate barcode will be sent to their email or otherwise permanently saved within your application after purchase has been confirmed